CCTV Policy and Procedures

 1.3 The system comprises a number of fixed and fully functional (Pan/Tilt/Zoom) cameras located in buildings and externally around the College’s courts and associated satellite sites at Harvey Court, the Boathouse, Sportsground and student residences.
 These are monitored by appropriate personnel.

-1.4 The CCTV policy will be registered with the Information Commissioner under the terms of the Data Protection Act 1998.
+1.4 The CCTV policy will be registered with the Information Commissioner under the terms of the Data Protection Act 2018.
 The College’s use of CCTV complies with the requirements of the Data Protection Act and, where applicable, the Regulation of Investigatory Powers Act 2000.
-You can find more information here.
+You can find more information about ICO Data Protection here.

 1.5 This policy document will be subject to review bi-annually to include consultation as appropriate with interested parties.